ChrisDeFreitas/guitarjoe/README.md

 - add Inversions:
 -- can this be integrated with Chord selections?
 -- perhaps integrate with scale to highlight inversion?
--- perhaps only active when selScale has a value?
+-- perhaps only active when selChord has a value?
 - add backup feature:
 -- allow multiple backups by user assigning backup name
 -- default backup name = 'Auto', will restore on startup; others must be manually loaded by user